 We want to inspire children to be confident in the art of speaking and listening and to use discussion to communicate and further their learning.

-From Early Years upwards, we encourage children in the development of the skills they need; to communicate how they feel; to talk about themselves and their experiences; to hold conversations with adults and other children; to develop their own narratives and form questions and demands to cater to their own needs.
+From Acorns and Early Years upwards, we encourage children in the development of the skills they need; to communicate how they feel; to talk about themselves and their experiences; to hold conversations with adults and other children; to develop their own narratives and form questions and demands to cater to their own needs.
 There is a strong emphasis on adults modelling, speaking clearly in full sentences using Standard English.
 Through using language and hearing how others use it, children become able to describe the world, make sense of life's experiences and get things done.
 They learn to use language as a tool for thinking, collectively and alone.

 The readiest way of working on understanding is often through talk, because the flexibility of speech makes it easy for us to try out new ways of arranging what we know, and easy also to change them if they seem inadequate.

 We recognise that spoken language underpins the development of reading and writing.
 The quality and variety of language that pupils hear and speak are vital for developing their vocabulary and grammar and their understanding for reading and writing.
 Teachers ensure the continual development of pupils’ confidence and competence in their knowledge of spoken language and listening skills.
 They are assisted in making their thinking clear to themselves as well as to others and teachers ensure that pupils build secure foundations by using discussion to probe and remedy any misconceptions.

 Building on this foundation, we teach literacy and the wider curriculum using a range of strategies which include: